-I've tried Logos, I've tried Accordance.
-Both are unfortunately not as good as BibleWorks when it comes to original language texts and quick lexical reference, they're still heavily focused on English translations and the value for what you get is worse.
-Therefore I devised a solution for running BibleWorks on Apple Silicon based computers (the official x86 macOS release isn't a native port so it's not worth considering or mentioning here, BibleWorks was only ever compiled as a Windows binary).
+I devised a solution for using BibleWorks on Apple Silicon-based computers (the official x86 macOS release isn't a native port so it's not worth considering or mentioning here, BibleWorks was only ever compiled as a Windows binary).

 Your options to get a workable Windows instance on an Apple 'M series' computer are as follows: